 | Segregation | Away from acids, bases, oxidizers | Cross-contamination degrades hydroxyl value and acid value |

-Shelf life is 24 months from manufacture date in original sealed packaging stored per the conditions above.
-Beyond this period, re-test hydroxyl value, acid value, and moisture before production use.
-Any lot showing visible discoloration, clumping, or off-odor — regardless of age — should be re-tested before use.
+The shelf life of L12HSA is 24 months from the manufacture date, provided that it is kept in the original sealed packaging and stored under the recommended conditions.
+However, if this period is exceeded, you should re-test hydroxyl value, acid value, and moisture before using the material in production.
+Moreover, any lot that shows visible discoloration, clumping, or off-odor — regardless of age — must also be re-tested prior to use.

-For occupational safety: use P2 respiratory protection and safety glasses when handling open bags in non-enclosed environments to avoid dust inhalation and eye irritation.
-Keep open containers away from naked flames and sources of ignition — as with all fine organic powders, accumulations of airborne dust should be minimised in enclosed handling areas.
-L12HSA is not classified as acutely toxic; consult the current supplier Safety Data Sheet for jurisdiction-specific hazard classifications.
+For occupational safety, always wear P2 respiratory protection and safety glasses when handling open bags in non-enclosed environments to prevent dust inhalation and eye irritation.
+In addition, keep open containers away from naked flames and other ignition sources, because fine organic powders can accumulate in enclosed areas and pose dust hazards.
+Although L12HSA is not classified as acutely toxic, consult the current supplier Safety Data Sheet for jurisdiction-specific hazard classifications.

-Re-Test Policy: Any L12HSA stored more than 24 months, or showing discoloration, clumping, or off-odor, must be re-tested against the full incoming specification before production use: hydroxyl value within 150–160 mg KOH/g, acid value ≤1.0 mg KOH/g, moisture ≤0.5 wt%.
-Do not rely solely on the original CoA for aged material.
+Any L12HSA stored for more than 24 months, or any material exhibiting discoloration, clumping, or off-odor, must be re-tested against the full incoming specification before production use.
+Specifically, ensure that hydroxyl value remains within 150–160 mg KOH/g, acid value ≤1.0 mg KOH/g, and moisture ≤0.5 wt%.
+Do not rely solely on the original CoA for aged material, because storage conditions may alter its properties.

 | Likely Cause | Diagnostic Test | Corrective Action |